To prepare for a formal review you need to take the following steps:

 - Learn how to gather information in a systematic, objective manner

 - Shape the review agenda with effective goals which you share and agree

 Performance reviews are valuable tools for performance management.
 They communicate performance expectations clearly and set realistic, reasonable tasks and deadlines.

 How has the employee been performing?
 Look back over past objectives and targets.
 Did they reach them?
 If not why not?
 Feedback isn’t always positive.
-As a manager you will have to deal with difficult conversations and topics from time to time.
-However, when handled well, this can be an excellent opportunity to create a better understanding, generate greater motivation and improve performance.
 Critical to this is ‘constructive’ criticism.
 Criticism without direction or discussion is simple de-motivating.

 2. Set the right objectives

 Where are you going next?
+Your employee has been given previous objectives, where are they now.
 Do previous objectives need to be revisited with more support and different timescales or can you move on to new objectives?
 What are they?
-Can the employee be challenged further or do they need less pressure?
 Consider the employee holistically.
 How have they fared with their previous objectives.
 Use all the information you have to set the right objectives.

 3. Brief your colleague